By Andrew Cameron and Graham Williamson

 IAM Architecture Overview

 Identity management within an enterprise touches virtually all systems in use within the organization.
 Systems, in this context, comprise computer systems that staff and business partners use in the performance of their job responsibilities and physical access systems, such as a requirement to show an identity pass to gain access to a restricted area.
 Staff includes contractors; they are typically managed through a different system (many HR systems only accommodate employees) but need access to many of the same corporate systems as employees.
-Including non-human accounts should also be considered; most organizations have service accounts that they for machine access to systems.
-As more automation is incorporated into company operations, providing access control for sensors or bots should be incorporated in the IAM environment.
-Including non-human entities in the architecture allows the enterprise to manage their access control in a manner consistent with all other accounts; IAM professionals should consider these entities should during the system development planning process.
+Including non-human accounts should also be considered; most organizations have service accounts for machine access to systems.
+As more automation is incorporated into company operations, access control for sensors or bots should be incorporated in the IAM environment.
+Including non-human entities in the architecture allows the enterprise to manage their access control in a manner consistent with all other accounts; IAM professionals should consider these entities during the system development planning process.

 It is the task of an IAM practitioner to ensure that, wherever and whenever identity information is used within an enterprise, the information is collected and used in a properly designed environment that ensures efficiency, protects privacy, and safeguards integrity.
 Applying an architectural approach, i.e., developing project requirements within a structured framework, will significantly raise the likelihood that an IAM project will be completed consistently and comprehensively with a controlled impact on stakeholders.